EzerIT/BibleOL/Dockerfiles/README.md

 5. Type make start to start a stopped container

 6. Type make clean to delete the image and container

+7. To log on as the default administrator go to Login and enter the login information

+username: admin
+password: bibleol_pwd
 ```

 ## Linux